FWCP Evaluation & Audit – 2018-2019

 • the program context of the FWCP (e.g. how the FWCP relates to Water Use Plans and other B.C.
 Hydro programs addressing impacts to fish and wildlife, whether separating programs according to those that address “footprint” impacts and those that address “operational” impacts is optimal).

-The purpose of the financial audit is to report out on:
+The purpose of the financial audit was to report out on:

 • the effectiveness of existing financial processes and financial documentation of the FWCP;